gventer/SUN-DIC/README.md

 ## Starting the GUI

-Simply type `sundic_gui` to launch the GUI.
+Simply type `sundic` to launch the GUI.
 Using the GUI is straight-forward.
 Simply follow the workflow outlined on the left-hand side of the GUI.
 Hovering the mouse over any entry will provide pop-up help for that entry.

 ## Using the API